AnyLog-co/documentation/training/advanced/Network Setup.md

 create table tsd_info where dbms=almgm
 ```
 11. Declare the databases hosting the user's data
-Note: The user tables are created dynamically according to the ingested data.

 ```anylog
 connect dbms !default_dbms where type=sqlite
 ```
+Note 1: The user tables are created dynamically according to the ingested data.
+Note 2: Repeat the call for each logical database.
+Note that the physical database (i.e. PSQL or SQLite) can be different for each logical dbms.

 12. (Optional) Partition the data
 ```anylog